enkidevs/curriculum/web/html-and-css-basics/computer-code/intro-pre.md

 ---
 ## Content

-In HTML the `<pre>` element is used to represent preformatted text as it is in the HTML file.
+In HTML the `<pre>` element is used to represent pre-formatted text as it is in the HTML file.

 **Note:**
   - **pre stands for Preformatted Text Element.**